WojciechBogobowicz/dagpipe/README.md

 ### Dig deeper
-`dagpipe.task` decorator change function behavior in a way that when it is called it saves base function with its arguments to `Task` object instead of calling it.
+`dagpipe.task` decorator changes function behavior so that when it is called it saves the base function with its arguments to `Task` object instead of calling it.

 ```python